 What is an ICHRA?

-An ICHRA allows employers to reimburse their employees tax-free for individual insurance and medical expenses.
+The ICHRA health insurance model allows employers to reimburse their employees tax-free for individual insurance and medical expenses.
 Employees choose any plan they want from the individual marketplace to qualify for participation.

 At a high-level, ICHRA is a superior model compared to traditional employer-based plans.
 How it might be implemented for a particular client will depend on a lot of local market factors, but read on to find out why you or your client should consider an ICHRA over a group plan.